ramavedantam/vrama91-old.github.io/index.md

 title: Home
 ---

 Hi!
+I am a Research Scientist at <a href="https://research.fb.com/category/facebook-ai-research/">Facebook AI Research (FAIR)</a>, working out of New York.

 I recently graduated with my PhD in Computer Science from the School of Interactive Computing at Georgia Tech.
 My PhD advisor was <a href='https://www.cc.gatech.edu/~parikh/'>Devi Parikh</a>.
 My thesis was on "Interpretation, Grounding and Imagination for Machine Intelligence".
 I am broadly interested in computer vision and machine learning.
 For more details on my research see my <a href='https://scholar.google.com/citations?user=v1CRzeAAAAAJ&hl=en'>Google Scholar</a> page or checkout my <a href="http://vrama91.github.io/publications/">publications</a>.
 During my PhD, my research was supported by a Google PhD fellowship in Machine Perception, Speech Technology and Computer Vision.

-<font color='blue'>Starting in early 2019, I will be a Research Scientist at <a href="https://research.fb.com/category/facebook-ai-research/">Facebook AI Research (FAIR)</a>.</font>

 [//]: # "On the vision side, I am interested in problems in vision and language, learning common sense and visual reasoning.
 On the machine learning side, I am interested in developing tools for effective low-shot learning, generative models, bayesian deep learning and variational inference."